 1. Save time and money with knowledge centers and automated messaging

 Self-serve customer support can save your support team time and your company money by cutting down overall support volume.
 The benefit here is almost common sense: if the customer finds the answer they need in the self-service portal, the ticket volume for customer support staff decreases.

 The same HBR article from above that showed how much customers love self-service also showed that self-service offers companies the opportunity to dramatically reduce spending.
 The average cost of a “live service interaction” (a phone call, an email or a live chat session) runs over $7 for a B2C company and over $13 for a B2B company.
 In contrast, the cost of a DIY transaction is “measured in pennies.”

 Juniper Research predicts that chatbots will save the banking sector alone around $8 billion every year by 2022.

-The long term payoff of building a knowledge center and incorporating chatbots into your support channels is clear.
+The long-term payoff of building a knowledge center and incorporating chatbots into your support channels is clear.
 Beyond simply reducing volume (and therefore budget), there are a few different ways investing in knowledge bases and automated messaging pay off:

 - Improve individual agent productivity.
 With fewer calls and support tickets, agents can address the most complex cases and better care for each customer.